tedneward/Azgaarnoth/Classes/Paladin/Weave.md

 * **Spellfire Shield**.
 When you make a successful saving throw against a spell, or a spell attack misses you, as a reaction you can use your Channel Divinity to reflect the spell onto an enemy.
 Choose the spellcaster or another creature you can see within 30 feet.
 The spell targets the chosen creature instead of you.
 If the spell forced a saving throw, the chosen creature makes its own save.
 If the spell was an attack, the same attack roll is rerolled against that creature.

 ## Arcane Cantrips
-At 3rd level when you take this oath, choose one of the following cantrips: [blade ward](https://www.dndbeyond.com/spells/blade-ward), challenger’s mark, [booming blade](https://www.dndbeyond.com/spells/booming-blade), echoing blow, frostwind blade, greenflame blade, lightning lure, looming shadow, punishing strike, resistance, or sword burst.
+At 3rd level when you take this oath, choose one of the following cantrips: [blade ward](https://www.dndbeyond.com/spells/blade-ward), challenger's mark, [booming blade](https://www.dndbeyond.com/spells/booming-blade), echoing blow, frostwind blade, greenflame blade, lightning lure, looming shadow, punishing strike, resistance, or sword burst.
 You learn that cantrip in addition to your paladin spells.
 At 11th level, you learn one additional cantrip from the same list.

 ## Aegis Aura
 Starting at 7th level, you radiate an aura of arcane energy that allows you to counter attacks against your allies with cunning battle magic.
 Choose one of the following aura options: Assault, Ensnarement, or Shielding.
 When a creature besides yourself within 10 feet of you is hit by a melee attack, you can use your reaction to inflict one of the following effects on the attacker before the damage from the triggering attack is inflicted.
 The effect is determined by the aura option you chose, as follows: